 Natural gas heating value (BTU/cu. ft.) can vary significantly.
-Before starting natural gas input check, obtain gas heating value at your location from local supplier.
-You will need a stopwatch to measure actual gas input.
+Before starting natural gas input check, obtain gas heating value at the location from local supplier.
+A stopwatch will be needed to measure actual gas input.

-- 1. Gas supply pressure must be between 5 and 7 inches W.C. for natural gas. - 2.
+- 1. Gas supply pressure must be between 5" and 7" W.C. for natural gas. - 2.
 Turn off all other gas appliances.
-You may leave pilots on. - 3.
+The pilots may be left on. - 3.
 Start furnace following "Operating Instructions" on front door. - 4.
 Let furnace warm up for 6 minutes. - 5.
 Locate gas meter.
 Determine which dial has the least cubic feet of gas and how many cubic feet per revolution it represents.
 This is usually one-half, one or two cubic feet per revolution. - 6.
 With stopwatch, measure time it takes to consume two cubic feet of gas. - If dial is one-half cubic foot per revolution, measure time for four revolutions. - If dial is one cubic foot per revolution, measure time for two revolutions. - If dial is two cubic feet per revolution, measure time for one revolution. - 7.
 Divide this time by two.
 This gives average time for one cubic foot of gas to flow through meter.
 Example: If it took 58 seconds for two cubic feet to flow, it would take 29 seconds for one cubic foot to flow. - 8.
 Calculate gas input using this formula: